A collection of council campaigns and resources to help you cycle safely.

 Road safety events

 The Road Safety team runs events for cyclists.
-We also help distribute hard copies of the city cycle map - which is also available online here.
-Hard copies include key safety information.
+We also produce and distribute hard copies of the city cycle map which includes key safety information.
+The online version does not have this but allows you to personalise a route.

 Brighten up Brighton & Hove

-Brighten Up Brighton & Hove campaign reminds cyclists about the law and bike lights in October each year.
-In 2017 in the commute time over 80% of cyclists had effective lights.
+The Brighten Up Brighton & Hove campaign reminds cyclists about the law and the need for bike lights in October each year.
+In 2017 during commute time, over 80% of cyclists had effective lights.
 We distributed hi-vis/reflective rucksack covers and basic lights to 400 cyclists who were not prepared.
-Over 42% of collisions in the city are because people fail to look/see properly.
-As well as the law it is vital that you ensure you can be seen easily on the roads.
+Over 42% of collisions in the city are because people fail to look properly.
+It is vital that you can be seen easily on the roads.
+We worked with East Sussex Fire and Rescue Service again in October 2019, as well as doing some activities during the year.
+Bus drivers highlighted in a recent survey that cyclists without lights/hi-vis in the night was one of their major concerns.

-Exchanging places is a joint venture between the police, our road safety team, HGV businesses and bus companies.
-(Day Aggregates/Stagecoach/B&H buses/East Sussex Fire & Rescue Service).
-The next event is planned for the end of March 2018 - details will be posted here.
+Exchanging Places is a joint venture between East Sussex Fire and Rescue, our road safety team, HGV businesses and bus companies.
+(Day Aggregates/Stagecoach/B&H buses/Lancing Driver Training/East Sussex Fire & Rescue Service/Sussex Police).
+ITV Meridian ran a comprehensive news item covering the event in May 2019.
+We will be doing more events in 2020.

 Together we're showing cyclists how they can or can't be seen from bus drivers’ points of view.
 Exchanging Places events are often combined with a week of enforcement beforehand, encouraging cyclists and other road users to minimise their risk on the roads.
-Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others point of view.
-See what a cyclist found out here and why the bus company are involved here .
+Cyclists can sit in the driver's seat of a bus or truck and discuss with experienced drivers each others' point of view.
+Watch the videos about what one cyclist learned and bus blind spots.
+If you can't make the event the Metropolitan Police have produced a VR video giving you a seat in the cab.

-Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers are sometimes available.
+Limited supplies of high-vis jackets/rucksack covers for cyclists and blindspot mirrors for drivers will be available.
 Just turn up and find out how to best position yourself for safety around large vehicles.
-We also hope to illustrate the specific difficulties articulated lorry drivers have this year - useful for all road users.
+We also hope to illustrate the specific difficulties articulated lorry drivers have this year which is useful for all road users.

 Share the Space, Drop your Pace

-The Share the Space, Drop Your Pace campaign is to encourage cyclists to slow down on shared paths for vulnerable pedestrians, and for pedestrians to be aware of cyclists.
-There will be more events throughout the year.
+The Share the Space, Drop Your Pace campaign encourages cyclists to slow down on shared paths for vulnerable pedestrians, and for pedestrians to be aware of cyclists.
 It is especially important to be careful as some vulnerable people may not be visibly disabled, but can be seriously intimidated by fast cyclists near them.

-With Lancing Driver Training Ltd our cycle trainers deliver the certificate of professional competence module - Safer Urban Driving - which gives drivers the experience of being cyclists on the city's roads.
-Infrastructure and other changes are put in context encouraging the drivers to be more aware of the challenges cyclists face on the roads and what the current training advises cyclists to do - and why.
-In this video the trainer gives an explanation of the course.
+With Lancing Driver Training Ltd our cycle trainers deliver the certificate of professional competence module, Safer Urban Driving.
+This gives drivers the experience of being cyclists on the city's roads.
+Infrastructure and other changes are put in context, which encourages drivers to be more aware of the challenges cyclists face on the roads, what the current training advises cyclists to do, and why.
+Watch the trainer gives an explanation of the course.
 It compliments the Exchanging Places activity.
 In London, TfL and Crossrail demand drivers have completed this CPC module before the driver works on one of their contracts.
 Some of our tender documents for contracts now have this requirement as well.
+For more information on the course please contact email@example.com and visit our advice for businesses web page.

 The Highway Code